DrBluefall/blueprint-mode/README.md

 A GNU Emacs major mode for GTK+ [Blueprint](https://gitlab.gnome.org/jwestman/blueprint-compiler) files.

 **NOTE**: This major mode is *very* incomplete.
-It doesn't even have syntax highlighting yet.
-If you're any better at Emacs and can understand the black magic that is `font-lock-mode`, please file a pull request.
+The syntax highlighting is far from done, and there are things that I want this mode to do that it has yet to (like formatting).
+I'm also *not that good at elisp*, so I welcome all the assistance I can get. - Dr. Bluefall

 # Usage

-With `straight.el`
+With `straight.el`:

 ``` emacs-lisp
 (straight-use-package